In middle of December at around 5:30 PM.

 and people walk about, high and free.

-That was the common sense of this side of world.
+That was the common sense of this side of the world.

 Cloaked in a light, floating sensation,